Panama

 Wounaan community

-Half day tour to meet the Wounaan indigenous community along the Panama Canal.
+Half-day tour to visit the Wounaan indigenous community along the Panama Canal.

 Schedule